Andrea-vicari/Fitness-Center/README.md

  👉 Live Deployment <a href="https://fitness-center-client.vercel.app/" target="_blank" > VERCEL</a>

 ### User-Test
-👇
-userdemo@fitnessreact.it
+Use below credentials to log-in as a user (Some workouts are available) 👉 userdemo@fitnessreact.it
-D3moUser!
+👉 D3moUser!

 ### Trainer-Test
-👇
+Use below credentials to log-in as a trainer
-trainerDemo@fitnessreact.it
+👉 trainerDemo@fitnessreact.it
-D3moTrainer!
+👉 D3moTrainer!

 ## Features
 * MERN Full Stack Project